Watch Our FREE Training

 3. Rental Properties (Short-Term & Long-Term)

-Rental property investing involves buying properties and leasing them out to tenants, either on short-term or long-term arrangements.
-Depending on the strategy, rental properties can provide steady monthly income or cater to vacationers looking for temporary accommodations:
+Rental property investing involves purchasing properties and leasing them to tenants for income.
+Depending on the approach, rental properties can provide steady monthly cash flow or serve as short-term accommodations for travelers.

 Pros of Rental Properties